A Home Printmaking Studio Space

 Often these spaces can double up so that you might design and cut your stencil on the same table that you use for printing.
 The important thing is to clear up between each process and always work in a clean and clear space.

-“A well organised printing space is easier to work in than a messy disorganised space.”
+“It’s easier to work in a well organised printing space than a messy, disorganised space.”

 A mixture of cupboards, shelves, hooks, pegboard, trolleys and boxes makes it easy to store and find your tools and equipment.